Am I Separated?

 You may be thinking this is a strange question… But, the fact is that in almost every matter we are involved in, the couple disagrees on their date of separation.
 This may sometimes be inconsequential, such as a few days or a week but, quite often, it is a much longer period.
 The Family Court recently considered a disputed date of separation that was 6 years apart.

 Separation in the context of Family Law is when either the married or de facto partnership breaks down.
 Separation requires a degree of communication.
 This means that either both parties agree that the relationship has ended or one party communicates to the other that they consider the relationship over.
 Whilst literally separation is a physical parting, in the Family Law context it can also include circumstances, where the parties continue living in a common residence referred to as “separation under the one roof”.

 Separation under the one roof:

 There is no legal obligation (barring a Court Order to the contrary) that requires a party to leave the home on separation.
-In fact often parties will remain under the same roof in the intervening period until such time as issues relating to children and/or property are resolved.
+In fact, often parties will remain under the same roof in the intervening period.
+Possibly, until such time as issues relating to children and/or property are resolved.

 Am I able to divorce whilst separated under the one roof?

 Yes, provided you meet two conditions.
-Firstly, the married couple must be separated for a period of not less than 12 months and secondly, they will need to provide an affidavit from a third party which states that despite living under the one roof they are in fact separated.
+Firstly, the married couple must be separated for a period of not less than 12 months.
+Secondly, they will need to provide an affidavit from a third party which states that despite living under the one roof they are, in fact, separated.

 Can I get divorced sooner if we are living separately and apart?